 Note 1: The transmission data must be written in to the register from the MSB (bit 7).
-The received data is stored in the LSB.
+The received data is stor-

 Note 2: Since SBIDBR has independent buffers for writing and reading, a written data cannot be read.
-Thus, readmodify-write instructions, such as bit manipulation, cannot be used.
+Thus, read-modify-write instructions, such as bit manipulation, cannot be used.